NewbieGoose/2d-heat-parallel-decomp/README.md

 # Parallel decomposition of the 2D heat diffusion problem

 This repo is our work for an exercise for the class "Parallel Systems" in the Department of Informatics & Telecommunications in UoA.
 The following is a small summary of our work, our full report is located in Readme.pdf in Greek.
 Some tools/scripts used were excluded or lost and the project is no longer maintained, only serves as a sample of our work.
-However, don't hesitate to reach us through this repo's issues or contact us at samouch@gmail.com for any inquiries.
+However, don't hesitate to reach us through this repo's issues.

 ## Abstract